 If you’re just starting out, it’s easy to fall into the trap of buying a massive bag full of glass.
 As you gain experience, you realise 2–3 quality lenses are all you really need — whether you’re shooting landscapes, city travel, or family life.
 I’ve also covered the best accessories for the Nikon Z6III here.

-🎁 Want photography gifts this year but don’t want to have to fake a smile?
-Share my Best Gifts for Photographers guide — it’s full of gear photographers actually love.
+🎁 Looking to buy the photographer in your life a gift Share my Best Gifts for Photographers guide — it’s full of gear photographers actually love.

 If you just want the lens picks, jump to the kit that fits how you shoot.